apache/nuttx/configs/stm3240g-eval/README.txt

   -------

     This configuration directory may be used to verify networking performance using the STM32's Ethernet controller.
-It uses apps/examples/nettest to excercise the TCP/IP network.
+It uses apps/examples/nettest to exercise the TCP/IP network.

     CONFIG_EXAMPLES_NETTEST_SERVER=n                       : Target is configured as the client